 Olive oil and olive leaves have numerous benefits to skin.

-- Moisturizes: Olive oil contains linoleic acid, a fatty acid that helps moisturize.
-Because of its unique ability to mix with water, it helps your skin moisturize without clogging pores.
-This makes it a great hydrator for all types of skin, even sensitive and combination skin that may be prone clogged pores.
-Olive oil is also wonderful for using after shaving, and combines well in cleansers to help leave pores clean but skin feeling soft and nourished.
+- Moisturizes: Olive oil contains linoleic acid, a fatty acid that helps it moisturize.
+Because of its unique ability to mix with water, the oil penetrates deeply to help your skin stay moisturized without clogging pores.
+This makes it a great hydrator for all types of skin, even sensitive and combination skin that may be prone to clogged pores.
+Olive oil is also wonderful for using after shaving, and combines well in cleansers to help leave you feeling clean, soft, and nourished.

 - Protects: Olive leaves and olive oil have several different antioxidants, all of which help protect from environmental stressors.
 Olive oil also has vitamin A and E. Olive leaves contain several beneficial flavonoids, including quercetin, rutin, and kaempferol.

-If you’re looking for the benefits of olive leaves and oil in my products, check out the following:
+If you’re looking for the benefits of olive leaves and oil in our products, check out the following:

 - Aloe Herb Facial Cleanser